All You Need to Know about Low Rolling Resistance Tires

 The other big downside to rolling resistance tires is more serious: less resistance may equal lower fuel costs, but also less tire traction.
 As a result, a vehicle may require a greater stopping distance than other tires and may experience decreased traction on wet or slippery surfaces.

 There are ways to maximize your vehicle’s fuel efficiency without purchasing low rolling resistance tires.
 According to a February 2014 article on the Consumer Reports website, keeping tires properly inflated to recommended levels, checking tire pressure regularly when the tires are cool, and replacing old tires with highly rated tires may help the car reach optimal tire performance and could have fuel-saving advantages.
 The article recommends checking Consumer Reports’ tire ratings.

 You can increase fuel economy by using cruise control when appropriate, cleaning out your trunk, removing heavy objects from the vehicle and driving the speed limit.
 Further, accelerating more gradually can help reduce fuel costs –you’ll use less fuel by accelerating slowly than if you accelerate quickly to reach your desired speed.

 When a Dangerous Tire Leads to an Accident

-If a tire is defective, all the maintenance in the world may not protect you from an accident.
+, all the maintenance in the world may not protect you from an accident.
 If you’ve been in an accident that you believe was caused by a defective tire, secure the help of the defective tire attorneys at Chalik & Chalik.
 We have offices around the state of Florida, so if you have questions, call us today at 855-529-0269 or use our online contact form.